Connectedness

 Let \(X\) and \(Y\) be topological spaces.

-“path-connected” and “component” by “path component” throughout:
+"connected" replaced by "path-connected" and "component" by "path component" throughout.

-are path-connected.
+path-connected spaces are path-connected.

 - Every path-connected space is connected.